Dynatrace Dashboards and Notebooks offer the following options for exploring your data:

 To have Dynatrace automatically select a visualization for your query, turn on Auto select in the upper-right corner of your visualization settings pane.

-Open the Notebooks app and select Notebook in the app header to create a new document.
+Open Notebooks and select Notebook in the app header to create a new document.

 In the empty document, open the Add menu and select Logs.